 - a.
-Bomb threat procedures - Notify business/client management immediately in accordance with established emergency policy.
-Established policy will/should state who should be
+Bomb threat procedures - (1) Notify business/client management immediately in accordance with established emergency policy.

-course, local law enforcement should be on the list

-(2) Gather as much information as possible.

-(3) Empathize with the caller.

-(4) Record information correctly!

-(5).
-Identify incoming phone numbers (Caller ID)

-NOTI E: Show Slide, "Search Procedures"

-b.
-Persor nnel should know:

-(1).
-Where to look (area of responsibility)

-(2).
-How to look (procedure for search)

-(3).
+Established policy will/should state who should be notified and what actions are to be taken.
+Of course, local law enforcement should be on the list. - (2) Gather as much information as possible. - (3) Empathize with the caller. - (4) Record information correctly! - (5).
+Identify incoming phone numbers (Caller ID) - b.
+Personnel should know: - (1).
+Where to look (area of responsibility) - (2).
+How to look (procedure for search) - (3).
 What to look for (unusual or suspicious devices/packages)

 (4).
 What to do when found (don't touch, report only)